ansarnisargill/usbeject/README.md

 # usbeject
 Working C# code to safely eject removable storage (Windows 8.1, compiled 32-bit)

-This is a class library of code stolen from [this CodeProject article](https://www.codeproject.com/Articles/13530/Eject-USB-disks-using-C), and modified to fix a bug where it wasn't ejecting the drive it claimed to be ejecting.
+This is a class library of code stolen from [this CodeProject article](https://www.codeproject.com/Articles/13530/Eject-USB-disks-using-C) with the following modifications/additions:

+* Fixed a bug where it wasn't ejecting the drive it claimed to be ejecting (@mthiffau)
+* Built for .NET 2.0, 3.5 and 4.0 in addition to .NET 4.5
+* Implemented thread-safe properties

 All the copyright headers in it are from the original author.

 I'm running this code on Windows 8.1 Embedded Industrial (64-bit), but compiled as a 32-bit dll.
 I don't think it will work when compiled for 64-bit, and I don't plan on doing anything about that.
 If you can/do, feel free to send me a pull request.
 Preferably